 Warfarin is a reasonable choice in the following circumstances:

-•Patients already on warfarin who are comfortable with periodic international normalized ratio (INR) measurement and whose INR has been relatively easy to control, with time in therapeutic range of at least 65 percent.
+•Patients already on warfarin who are comfortable with periodic international normalized ratio (INR) measurement and whose INR has been relatively easy to control, with an annual time in therapeutic range of at least 65 percent.

 •Patients for whom the cost of the non-vitamin k oral antagonist anticoagulants is an important concern.